colin-stubbs/dehydrated-bigip/README.md

 # README #

+# THIS IS NOW A DEFUNCT PROJECT AND WILL NOT BE UPDATED. #

+For the next iteration that's based on Ansible (instead of a nightmare of bash) to interact with a BIG-IP system, refer to: https://github.com/EquateTechnologies/dehydrated-bigip-ansible

 ## Summary ##

 "dehydrated-bigip" is a hook for "[dehydrated](https://github.com/lukas2511/dehydrated)", which is a Let's Encrypt client written entirely in Bash shell.